embj-org/ej/guides/src/03-Dispatcher.md

 If you're looking into deploying EJD into a public network, we very highly recommend setting it up with TLS support.
 A skeleton example is available in the same git repository inside the `tls-example` folder.
-It uses `Traefik` to setup a reverse proxy which will provide TLS support for you.
+It uses `Traefik` to set up a reverse proxy which will provide TLS support for you.

 **NOTE**: It's not a ready-to-use example.
 Many things depend on your specific setup like DNS provider and URL but it should help you getting started.

-## Step 2: Setup permissions to access the EJD socket
+## Step 2: Set up permissions to access the EJD socket

-During setup, a Unix Socket was created that can be used to communicate with.
-By default, you need `root` permissions to access this socket.
+During setup, EJD create an Unix Socket that can be used to communicate with the tool.
+By default, we need `root` permissions to access this socket.
-This is a security measure as you don't need any sort of authentication when communicating through the socket.
+This is a security measure as EJD doesn't perform any sort of authentication when communicating through the socket.
 Instead the authentication is managed by Linux.
-In most setups it'll be used to create the first application user and test your setup and for this we must be explicit about giving ourselves permissions.
+In most setups it'll be used to create the first application user and test our setup and for this we must be explicit about giving ourselves permissions.

 Here we will create a new `group` called `ejd` and change the `group` ownership of the socket file to this new group.
 Once we have done that, we'll add the current user to the `ejd` group which will allow us to use the `socket` provided by EJD without having to prefix every command with `sudo`.